praveencqr/duplicate-domains-filter/README.md

-This is a really useful Python application to remove duplicate domain lists from huge files.
+A simple Python application to remove duplicate domains list from huge files.

 The program can easily handle up to files with 50M lines